VDA5050/VDA5050/VDA5050_EN.md

 In the event of an unplanned change in the base nodes, the order shall be canceled by using the instantAction `cancelOrder`.

-MC can optionally pass an `orderId` to reference which order it wants to cancel.
+Master control can optionally pass an `orderId` to reference which order it wants to cancel.
 After receiving the instantAction `cancelOrder`, the vehicle shall stop as soon as possible (based on its capabilities, e.g., right where it is or on the next node).
 A vehicle which plans and replans the trajectory between two nodes by itself shall stop at its current position and not only on the next node.